 - Rent items you don’t need to buy outright.
 Tables and chairs are classic examples.
 Once you’ve grown the business, you can replace these with more appropriate dining furniture.

-- No freeloaders.
 Except for family members, do not allow anyone else to dine at the carinderia without paying.
 You are running a business and not a charity so your decision must be respected.

 Commitment to growth